 With a mutual desire to host a destination wedding, the couple started planning their May 24, 2014 nuptials in Montego Bay, Jamaica.
 "We wanted something that felt refined and like a vacation at the same time," Caroline said of their dream locale.
 The one place that ticked all their boxes?
-Round Hill Resort, Montego Bay, a former pineapple plantation-turned-resort, decorated by none other than Ralph Lauren, instantly won the couple over.
+Round Hill Resort, Montego Bay, a former pineapple farm-turned-resort, decorated by none other than Ralph Lauren, instantly won the couple over.
 With 42 guests and Harwell Photography there to capture every special moment, the couple said "I do" in an open air ceremony that breathed of their relaxed-yet-elegant aesthetic.

 "I always knew that I needed to do a destination wedding because, if given the opportunity, I could agonize over every decision and detail," Caroline says.
 "Being far away from the venue and vendors and having to rely on them to execute my bigger vision actually turned out to the best thing I could have done."
 She relied heavily on Raquel, Round Hill's in-house wedding coordinator, and the bride couldn't have been happier with her work and how she expertly brought to life the white-and-gold island-inspired day she had dreamed of.
 The couple worked with Bella Figura and Paces Papers to create a blush-and-gold wedding invitation suite with a touch of tropical appeal.